51ngul4r1ty/atoll-core/docs/ARCHITECTURE_FE_API.md

 Overview
 ========

-This document explains the API framework that's implemented in Atoll.
+This document explains the client-side API framework that's implemented in Atoll.

 Files
 -----